In order for goals to be successful, rather than just ideas, it is best to write them down and follow a clear structure ensuring that they are SMART

 Measurable

-Progress towards objectives often need to be to be monitored whilst work is under way.
+Progress towards objectives often need to be monitored whilst work is underway.

 Meaningful, Motivational, Manageable